usafa-astro-331/Astro-331X-2024/instructor_setup/README.md

   - You may also want a robust git GUI.
 My favorite is Sourcetree* (https://sourcetreeapp.com/?v=win).
 It’s free, but requires an account from atlassian/bitbucket to activate.

 - Arduino IDE (`winget install ArduinoSA.IDE.stable`)
+- arduino-cli (`winget install arduinosa.cli1) a scriptable command line tool to manage arduino boards and libraries
-  - you will sync Arduino libraries using the command line tool `arduino-cli`.
-This program is located in the course repository, and the required commands are scripted as `update_arduino.bat` and `install_libraries.bat`.
+  - the commands required to update arduino are scripted as `computer_environment/update_arduino.bat` and in each lab’s folder as `install_libraries.bat`.
-- bash (linux command line)- execute a couple of shell scripts
+- bash (linux command line)—execute some shell scripts
   - to get a bash terminal on windows, install ubuntu from the windows store.
-You can do this with : `winget install 9PDXGNCFSCZV`
+You can do this from the windows command line: `winget install 9PDXGNCFSCZV`

-- onshape (browser-based) CAD software—free academic license available
+- onshape (browser-based: https://www.onshape.com/en/) CAD software—good for collaboration; free academic license available
 - ultimaker cura* (https://ultimaker.com/software/ultimaker-cura/#links) slicer software to convert 3D parts into a printer toolpath